rantonels/starless/README.md

 The raytracer is multicore.
 It partitions the viewport in chunks, then partitions again the list of chunks to distribute them to processes.
 By default, 4 processes are created.
 This number can and should be changed with the option `-jN`.

-Best results should arise when the number of processes equals the number of cores of the machine.
+Best results should arise when the number of processes equals the number of cores of the machine, or that number minus one.
 However, your mileage may vary - experiment with different values of `-j` and see what works best for you.
 It's entirely possible you don't get any speedup from multiprocessing; in that case use `-j1` to avoid overhead.

+Gains might be modest.
+As an example, a 4 min render on single core runs in ~2 min 40 seconds using 7 cores on my 8 cores laptop.

 ## Command line usage